jack065/MA1508E-Matlab/README.md

 - Validates row indices and operations

 ## Tips
 1. Always run `startup.m` first
 2. Use `showmatrix()` for clean output
 3. Leverage undo functionality for mistakes
 4. Use symbolic variables (`syms`) for parametric matrices
+5. Utilize `format_exact` for precise numerical formatting